-Ruben Frosali on creating 360 images called [impossible_structures]
+Ruben Frosali on creating his artistic 360/VR images [impossible_structures]

 Ruben Frosali is an artist from Italy, but now he lives in Japan.
 He is involved in improving and pushing his 360/VR imageries further, both artistically and technologically.
 In this article, he shares what techniques he uses to transform 360 images into amazing futuristic VR experiences.

 This is a guest post written by Ruben Frosali.
 You can follow him on Kuula , Instagram, Facebook and Twitter.

 I'm Ruben Frosali (RubenFro), an app/VR developer and designer from Italy but living in Tokyo for about 10 years now.

 Since I was a kid I've always been interested in science fiction and space exploration, alternating chilly nights stargazing from the balcony to reading sci-fi books or watching the latest sci-fi movies.

 Computers and technology have also fascinated me for as long as I can remember.